• Polling

 This Navigator Research report contains polling data on how well Americans see the United States when it comes to helping families with health and financial challenges, which government programs that would help families with children are most popular, and who Americans see as most trusted to handle caring for children’s wellbeing.

-Most Americans think the United States is doing too little to help with
+Most Americans think the United States is doing too little to help with the health and financial challenges of starting a family.

 As the cost of starting a family is becoming increasingly more expensive for Americans, a majority believe the United States is not doing enough to help.
 By 32 points, a majority of Americans say the United States is doing too little to help families with the health and financial challenges of starting a family (56 percent) compared to just a quarter who say enough is being done to support families (24 percent).
 Three in five of those under the age of 35 (62 percent) and parents (61 percent) — including two in three mothers (67 percent) and half of fathers (52 percent) — say the United States is not doing enough to support families.